A question I’m often asked is: Is it possible to sell online with WordPress?

 - Accounts – normally a client will create an account when they complete an order.
 There are different registration options such as enabling registration on the checkout page or automatically generating accounts and passwords.

 - Email – once you have some customers you will need to communicate with them.
 In this section, there are many settings to configure most importantly your store name and email address.
 Next, you can customize your email template, by uploading an image for the header, customizing the text and colors.
-Then you can set up the individual emails for a number of events, for example: new order, canceled order, completed order or customer invoice.
+Then you can set up the individual emails for a number of events, for example, new order, canceled order, completed order or customer invoice.

-- API – you can use third party or external apps to see information about your store.
+- API – you can use a third party or external apps to see information about your store.
 This section should probably be left alone unless you really know what you are doing.

-System Status: this is useful if you ever need to do a little troubleshooting either yourself or by contacting the WooCommerce support.
+System Status: This is useful if you ever need to do a little troubleshooting either yourself or by contacting the WooCommerce support.
 You can download or print a status report and either use it yourself or attach it to your support ticket.
 The report gives a picture of your set up and includes things like your WordPress environment, your Server environment and the plugins you have activated.